misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ## Scheduling

-We can configure the function to run every day on a schedule using CloudWatch.
+We configure the function to run every day on a schedule using CloudWatch.
 In the example below, the Lambda is run every day at 1 p.m.
 UTC.
-If there is a new AMI released, my launch template will be updated and I'll get an email letting me know.

 ![AWS Lambda template designer](../images/lambda-template-designer.png)

 The Lambda sets the `desired` size to 2, and then sets it back to 1 after a period of 15 minutes.
-This time-window is enough for the new instances to spin up, and applications to reach a healthy state and start receiving traffic from the load balancer.
+This is enough time for the new instances to spin up, and applications to reach a healthy state and start receiving traffic from the load balancer.
+This ensures zero down time.

 Our ASG termination policy is configured to terminate instances with the oldest launch configuration first.

 ![AWS Lambda template designer](../images/asg-scheduled-actions.png)